alopez244/FlexManSys/README.md

 10/03/2020 Modification of the import path for the classes in flexmansys folder.
 11/03/2020 The file MasReconAgent has been indented.
 The comments with old code sections have been deleted.
 12/03/2020 The files SystemModelAgent and Registerer have been indented.
 The comments with old code sections have been deleted.
+16/03/2020 Method listXML has been recovered from MAS-RECON svn repository to this version.